Mastercard/client-encryption-java/.github/ISSUE_TEMPLATE/bug_report.md

 Has a similar issue/PR been reported/opened before?

 **Suggest a fix/enhancement**
-If you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit), or simply make a suggestion.
+If you're unable to fix the bug yourself, perhaps you can indicate what might be causing the problem (line of code or commit), or simply make a suggestion.